 This may seem like the story of two different individuals, but what if I tell you that each one of us has a part of Henry and a part of Isaac in us.
-All of us, have struggles, that are no less a storm, and every time we give in, we become Henry, succumbing to the victimhood.
-But there are a few of us who choose to stay sturdy, patient, and unbreakable just like the diamond.
+All of us have struggles that are no less a storm, and every time we give in, we become Henry, succumbing to the victimhood.
+But there are a few of us who choose to stay sturdy, patient, and unbreakable, just like the diamond.

 4 essential points to help you conquer Victimhood:

-1. Avoid blame game
+1. Liberate the Leader by Avoid blame game

 In any adverse situation, it is natural to blame others.
-I know, it is probably one of the easiest ways, but it only makes the matter worse, just how when Steve Jobs was blamed and shown the door from Apple, it boomeranged the company.
+I know it is probably one of the easiest ways, but it only makes the matter worse, just how when Steve Jobs was blamed and shown the door from Apple, it boomeranged the company.

 Can you imagine a world without cars, laptops, and electricity?

-If only people like Karl Benz (many say was the one who first conceptualized cars), Adam Osborne (the inventor of Osborne 1, the first commercially successful portable microcomputer), and the famous Benjamin Franklin (to whom the discovery of electricity is often connected) would have not thought of change, we would have been deprived of these luxuries.
+If only people like Karl Benz (many say was the one who first conceptualized cars), Adam Osborne (the inventor of Osborne 1, the first commercially successful portable microcomputer), and the famous Benjamin Franklin (to whom the discovery of electricity is often connected) had not thought of change, we would have been deprived of these luxuries.

-These examples show us the path to leverage change, it reveals fresh insights.
-Change taps into unforeseen possibilities, that help you grow, and others too.
+These examples show us the path to leverage change.
+It reveals fresh insights.
+Change taps into unforeseen possibilities that help you grow, and others too.

 3. The world does spin, but NOT around you

-My whole point was to put across the message that instead of pride and self-centeredness, if we humans work towards a common cause, it will help bring significant change.
+My whole point was to put across the message that instead of pride and self-centeredness if we humans work towards a common cause, it will help bring significant change.

-Extend your ego to come-up with something meaningful.
+Extend your ego to come up with something meaningful.
 Do not get burdened with your own purpose.
 You do not need to be a Steve Jobs or a Bill Gates to create a real impact, rather work with the people around you.
-Listen to them; help flip their mind from objection to inspiration, this will help in building a collaborative environment.
+Listen to them; help flip their mind from objection to inspiration.
+This will help in building a collaborative environment.